brianpos/fhirpath-lab-java/README.md

 ## Changelog

+### 17 July 2025
+* Update to the HAPI 8.2.0 engine (not planning on continuing this, but playing with CQL)

 ### 23 August 2024
 * Update to the HAPI 7.4.0 engine
 *(Note this may be the last update as moving to a version that does not require the HAPI level libraries)*